Carrie Fisher’s Family Wants To Honor Heroic Passengers Who Gave Her Few More Days By Reviving Her Heart

 People close to Carrie and Debbie will pay tribute to the two in a private memorial in Beverly Hills, California.
 On Friday, a joint funeral will follow.
 The two’s final resting place is at Forest Lawn cemetery in Hollywood Hills.

-[Featured Image by Matteo Chinellato/Shutterstock.com]
+[Featured Image by Matteo Chinellato/Shutterstock]